mmusmack/skill-module-assignment/README.md

 This project is a simple text-based UI framework that could be used to construct various displays from row's and columns.
 The main purpose is to demonstrate the use of more advanced git techniques such as branching frameworks, consise commits, and the use of staging.

 This project is a simple text-based UI framework that could be used to construct various displays from row's and columns.
-In conjuction with this, a simple GUI is constructed with basic interactions defined by the UI to emulate the beginning of a "clicker" type of game.
+A simple tester code is added to ensure the UI-Generation works as intended.

 A branch will be created for in-progress code, first draft code, and finalized code.